SteveKommrusch/LuNG3D/README.md

 ## Author

-Steve Kommrusch is the author of the LuNG autoencoder code, changes to the ALNSB analizer, summary, and processing scripts.
+Steve Kommrusch is the author of the LuNG autoencoder code, changes to the ALNSB analyzer, summary, and processing scripts.

 # LuNG3D